Our topic this term is...

 Monday- PE (outdoor), PSHE

-Wednesday- RE and Computing (Mrs Vinson)
+Tuesday- RE and Computing (Mrs Dodds)

-Thursday- PE (Hall) and Reading comprehension
+Thursday- Science and Reading comprehension

-Friday: Topic (History/Geography/Art/DT)
+Friday: Topic (History/Geography/Art/DT) and PE (tennis)

 *Daily Maths, English, Handwriting and Phonics